pix3lize/Challange/readme.md

 `Overlapping Schedule`
 * Check if the user id is the same user id
 * Create an function to check the over lapping.
 2nd start time bigger than 1st start time AND 2nd start time smaller than 1st finish time <- if meet this criteria return true

+## Unit testing for User Hierarchies challange
+A new project is created for user hierarchies challange
+* Open terminal and go to `/UserHierarchy/User.Tests` folder
+* Example: `cd /Users/hendritjiptowibowo/Documents/Challange/UserHierarchy/User.Tests`
+* To test the application type `dotnet test`